 Microsoft was under constant criticisms for not enabling the Windows XP firewall by default.
 Yet Apple seems to get away scot-free with following in Windows XP’s footsteps by not enabling the firewall by default on Mac.

 Microsoft included a firewall in Windows XP in October 2001 but did not enable it by default until August 2004 with the release of Windows XP Service Pack 2.
 The decision to turn the built-in firewall on by default came after a series of serious and widespread security incidents and attacks plagued the operating system in 2003–2004.

 The benefit of hindsight and the timeline here shows us that Microsoft could have avoided the security debacle and protected their users proactively years before it became a serious issue for their customers.

-Apple seem to have learned the wrong lesson from Microsoft when it comes to proactively protecting their user base.
-As there is currently no known security problem with leaving the firewall off, they leave it off; waiting for an issue to appear and start attacking their customers before taking action.
+Apple seems to have learned the wrong lesson from Microsoft when it comes to proactively protect their user base.
+As there’s currently no known security problem with leaving the firewall off, they leave it off; waiting for an issue to appear and start attacking their customers before taking action.

 Macs are sitting ducks allowing all packets unhindered to be delivered to all services on the machine.
 With a firewall in place on every Mac, Macs would become less appealing targets to attackers.
 Almost all network services are disabled by default on Mac.

 However, after leaving a user with a Mac system for a few days – more and more services listening to the network are bound to appear as the user gets comfortable with the new system.

 The Mac firewall isn’t an inconvenience to users.
 It automatically allows code-signed applications (anything from the Mac App Store or other Apple-trusted developers) to bypass the firewall.